8.2 KB · updated 2026-07-06 · md

 <!-- translations:end -->

 Tesserae's session graph turns your Claude Code / Codex conversations about a project into first-class nodes in the typed knowledge graph, linked back to the documents that came up.
-After a compile, you can ask tesserae project ask "what did we decide about 3D Gaussian Splatting?" and get back specific Insight / Decision / Question / TODO / Hypothesis / Takeaway nodes with provenance back to the session that produced them.
+After a compile, you can ask tesserae ask "what did we decide about 3D Gaussian Splatting?" and get back specific Insight / Decision / Question / TODO / Hypothesis / Takeaway nodes with provenance back to the session that produced them.

 How it works